pact-foundation/jest-pact/README.md

   consumer: string;
   port?: number; // defaults to a random port if not provided pactfileWriteMode?: PactFileWriteMode;
-  log? string // defaults to pact/logs if not provided dir? string // defaults to pact/pacts if not provided }
+  dir? string // defaults to pact/pacts if not provided }